HanceSu/HanceSu/README.md

-- 👋 Hi, I’m Jerry Su
+- 👋 Hi, I'm here to tell you that your kami doesn't exist, it's simply gone
-- 👀 I’m interested in gaming
+- 👀 I’m interested in having an existential crisis
-- 🌱 I’m currently learning MSE, StatML
+- 🌱 I’m currently learning how to get a life
-- 💞️ I’m looking to collaborate on ML driven projects
+- 💞️ I’m looking to collaborate on whatever seems fun
-- 📫 Reach me via Gmail hances@andrew.cmu.edu
+- 📫 Reach me via gloriouscrowner@gmail.com

 <!---
 HanceSu/HanceSu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.